 - Pictures – It doesn’t matter how good you think your memory is.
 You won’t remember where that product is from you took a picture of.
 You think you will, but you won’t.
 Use your cell or camera to take a pic of the booth sign you are at and then of any items you like or have ordered from the booth.
 Even business cards or nametags of people you have talked to there.
 When you get back to your office you won’t be wondering what supplier carried what or who said what to you.
 Your pictures will tell you.
 Be diligent about your record keeping in this way and you will appreciate it later.

 - Notetaking – Like picture taking, you will need more information than you think you will.
 Jotting down an item number and thinking you will remember it later won’t work.
-You might consider a hand held, digital tape recorder.
+You might consider a handheld, digital tape recorder.
 It allows you to capture all of the information without being distracted trying to write it down.
 You can also record all your questions and answers.
 Transcribing the important parts is easy, especially when you can replay them.
-No matter what method you choose, make sure your notetaking otherwise is more complete then you think it needs to be.
+No matter what method you choose, make sure your notetaking is more complete than you think it needs to be.

 - Have plenty of business cards - Consider a business card printed just for the show.
 A card with name, company, and mailing address on the front, with LOTS of white space in the middle.
 On the back perhaps email, phone, and social media connections and a Thank you message.
 The priority here is space to write on.
 Print on flat white stock and provide plenty of area for detailed notes.
 They are so inexpensive, it is a great investment.